MatMoore/jargon/data/README.md

 - parliaments and committees
 - private companies

-Where possible I've tried to match these things to a unique identifier to indicate where acronyms basically refer to the same thing.
+Where possible I've tried to match these things to a unique identifier (the `uid` column) to indicate where acronyms basically refer to the same thing.
 For example `DCLG` and `MHCLG` both point to the URI `government-organisation:D4` because DCLG became MHCLG. `HMSO` points to `company:03049649` because it was a government office that was privatised.

 However, it's not always clear cut that one organisation "becomes" another one since functions can be absorbed into other organisations or split up between multiple organisations.